VladHask/stock-market-simulator/README.md

 # stock-market-simulator
 Simple market simulator with limit orders.
+Java, Spring Boot, REST, Websockets (with STOMP and Sockjs)

 For web-socket trade broadcast: